National University Veteran Center

 - Active Duty or spouses of active duty members will NOT receive a monthly housing stipend while enrolled and active duty.

 - Any portion of the 36 months entitlement will be automatically deducted from the number of months of Post 9/11 benefits used while active duty.
-For example: If a student uses 2 months of benefits while on active duty, when they become a veteran, they will have 34 months of benefits remaining.
+For example: If a student uses 2 months of benefits while on active duty, when they become a Veteran, they will have 34 months of benefits remaining.

 - Post 9/11 GI Bill STEM – As of August 1, 2019, VA will begin extending educational benefits to students in STEM (Science, Technology, Engineering, and Math) programs who have or are about to exhaust their entitlement.

-Vocational Rehabilitation – Students that have received a VA rating can apply for these benefits.
+Veteran Readiness & Employment (Chapter 31) – Students that have received a VA rating can apply for these benefits.
 Vocational Rehabilitation also abbreviated VR or Voc Rehab, is a process which enables persons with functional, psychological, developmental, cognitive, and emotional disabilities or impairments or health disabilities to overcome barriers to accessing, maintaining, or returning to employment or other useful occupation.
 To apply, click here, log in, or create an account.

 NOTE: All National University scholarships and grants are administered through the Financial Aid Office.
 The information here is provided for convenience only and is subject to change without notice in line with Financial Aid policies and applicable state and federal law.